nirvanasupermind/skink/README.md

 Skink's core is implemented in Node.js.
 The Skink evaluator executes a typed abstract syntax tree.

 # Usage
-You need to install Node.js to use the skink implementation.
+You first need to install Node.js to use the skink implementation.

 The skink package is available from the npm registry
 ```